 Inconsistent communication is a tall challenge for leaders.
 Here, you should set up a mandatory meeting with the worker.
 Thank them for their production but remind them of expectations for remote work.
 They must meet your standards of communication or risk further reprimand.

 Pro Tip: Make communication your top priority with remote workers.
 Hold regular check-ins and ensure every employee feels heard.
 Schedule happy hours—when team members can socialize and take their minds off work.
 Plan game nights to keep your remote teams engaged despite the distance.
-For example, remote teams can play interactive online games like Among Us, Virtual Werewolf, and Scattergories.
+Remote teams can play interactive online games like Among Us, Virtual Werewolf, and Scattergories.

 Another consequence of remote work is a dip in teamwork.
 Collaborating with your colleagues is challenging when they’re in a different state or country.
 Workplaces can feel isolating, and reduced collaboration can create stale and lonely work environments—even in the office.

 Say you run a broadcast news station.
-You need collaboration from many sources, such as news anchors, editors, photographers, and broadcast engineers.
+You need collaboration from many sources: news anchors, editors, photographers, and broadcast engineers.
 You notice your team has been cutting deadlines too close because of a lack of teamwork.

 You want to fix the problem, so you first switch the team to a cloud-based system where you share files.
 Here, the employees can work in real-time from anywhere—handy for journalists who are often on the go.
 Explain your expectations for collaboration and how it benefits the team.

 Pro Tip: Foster a collaborative work environment by creating team-based projects.
 These initiatives require your employees to work together to find a solution.
-For example, start a philanthropic initiative where employees spearhead charity efforts with local groups.
+Start a philanthropic initiative where employees spearhead charity efforts with local groups.
 These initiatives allow your workers to collaborate with each other and the community.

 The last few years have seen a more significant emphasis on mental health—for good reason.
-The World Health Organization estimates 15%8https://www.who.int/news-room/fact-sheets/detail/mental-health-at-work of working-age adults have a mental disorder.
+Mental disorders affect a significant portion of working-age adults worldwide11https://www.who.int/news-room/fact-sheets/detail/mental-health-strengthening-our-response, with anxiety and depression common.
+Even more concerning, 76% of U.S. workers reported at least one symptom of a mental health condition12https://www.hhs.gov/surgeongeneral/reports-and-publications/workplace-well-being/index.html according to the HHS Surgeon General.
 These issues can hinder productivity in the office and your workplace morale.

 Mental health challenges present themselves in workers and leaders themselves.
 Suppose you’re a restaurant owner.
 You love your job, but you have numerous responsibilities on your plate daily.